 But just how much time are we spending watching Netflix?

 According to Time the average user watches for over an hour and a half per day.

 That’s 568 hours per year.
 For perspective, you get paid to show up to work approximately 2080 hours per year.

 Now all those hours are great for relaxing, but not so good for your wallet.

 By watching Netflix, you’re effectively wasting over 14 work weeks of time, bringing in a whopping zero dollars.
 Wouldn’t it be great if you could use that time to bring in a little extra spending money and get paid to watch Netflix?

 So what’s the catch?
 Honestly, there is none.

-Get Paid to Watch Netflix with This Simple Life Hack
+Get Paid to Watch Netflix in 3 Simple Steps